Taming-the-BEAST/FBD-tutorial/README.md

 \label{setPriorUCLD}
 \end{figure}

 The other parameter of our relaxed-clock model is, by default assigned a gamma prior distribution.
-However, we have a strong prior belief that the variation in substitution rates among branches is low, since some previous studies have indicated that the rates of molecular evolution in bears is somewhat clock-like \citep{krause2008}.
-Thus, we will assume an exponential prior distribution with 95\% of the probability density on values less than 1 for the \mi{ORCsigma.c} parameter.
+However, we have a strong prior belief that the variation in substitution rates among branches is low, since some previous studies have indicated that the rates of molecular evolution in bears is somewhat clock-like {% cite krause2008}.
+Thus, we will assume an exponential prior distribution with 95\% of the probability density on values less than 1 for the `ORCsigma.c` parameter.

-\begin{framed}
-Reveal the options for the prior on \mi{ORCsigma.c} by clicking on the $\blacktriangleright$.
-Change the prior density to an \mi{Exponential} with a mean of \cl{0.3337}.
-[Figure \ref{setPriorUCLDSTDV}]
+>Reveal the options for the prior on `ORCsigma.c` by clicking on the $\blacktriangleright$.
+Change the prior density to an **Exponential** with a mean of **0.3337**.
-\end{framed}

 \begin{figure}[h!]
 \centering